LaurynasGHub/price_it/README.md

 • Add SALE page.
 Get all the brochures with sales, show what is on sale etc.

+• Add default items when no options are present. ✅

 • Add page for alcohol shops (Vynoteka, Bottlery etc.), get alcohol prices from these shops.
 Ask for confirmation for age confirmation. ✅

 • Add description why people should create profile in profile section. ✅